Union Station (Ogden, Utah): Utah Railway #401

+Western Pacific #3002 is an EMD GP35 built in 1963 and worked for the WP, Union Pacific, Kyle Railroad, Arkansas Midland Railroad and eventually the Genesee & Wyoming before being retired in early 2023.
+It was then transported to the FrontRunner's Shops in Salt Lake City where it was restored to its as-delivered appearance and donated to the museum in May 2024.

 Rolling Stock

 2002 Winter Olympics Cauldron Car

-This specially designed flatcar was used by Union Pacific to transport the Olympic flame as part of the 2002 Winter Olympics torch relay is displayed at the museum.
+This specially designed flatcar was used by UP to transport the Olympic flame as part of the 2002 Winter Olympics torch relay is displayed at the museum.
 UP donated the car to the museum after the conclusion of the 2002 Winter Olympics.

 U.S. Army Hospital Car

-This was one of at least 100 special passenger coaches that were retrofitted by the US Army for use as a hospital car to transport wounded soldiers during World War II.
+This was one of at least 100 special passenger coaches that were retrofitted by the US Army for use as a hospital car to transport wounded soldiers during WWII.
 The car was acquired by the museum in 2001 and was restored to its original condition.
 In 2003, the restored interior of the car was opened to the public and is now open for tours and visitors.

 Union Pacific Golden Spike Centennial Expo Railcar

-This is a former passenger coach that was specially painted by the Union Pacific for use as a display car in celebration of the 100th anniversary of the driving of the Golden spike in May 1969.
+This is a former passenger coach that was specially painted by the UP for use as a display car in celebration of the 100th anniversary of the driving of the Golden Spike in May 1969.
 The car currently sits on static display with badly faded paint.

-Future of the Station
+Future of the station

 Amtrak has been involved in feasibility studies regarding the restoration of some previously discontinued routes, including the Pioneer through Ogden.
 However, Ogden and the Pioneer were not included in Amtrak's "Connects US" plan, which details how the corporation wishes to expand their rail service between 2020 and 2035.